Peninsula Insulation, LLC logo

 Pasadena, MD Climate Factors

-• Vent Sealing: Traditional foundation vents that once allowed outside air circulation are permanently sealed.
-While building codes previously required ventilation, research has shown that vented crawl spaces in humid climates like Maryland actually increase moisture problems rather than solving them.
+• Vent sealing — foundation vents are permanently closed; research has shown vented crawl spaces in humid climates like Maryland tend to increase moisture problems rather than solve them

 FeatureVented Crawl SpaceEncapsulated Crawl Space